-We're bringing Ready Go mobile art tools to the People's Center Clinic & Services front awn!
+We're bringing Ready Go mobile art tools to the People's Center Clinic & Services front lawn!
 Through the summer & fall of 2017, we brought art and artists to the front lawn and waiting room of the community clinic.
 Through the collaboration we were "successful at offering patients therapeutic experiences that piqued people’s curiosity, prompted conversations about health, created social connections, strengthened affinity to the clinic, increased access to art, and developed a greater sense of agency for artists and participants."
-Read the final report here and stay tuned for a 2018 announcement!
+Read the final report here.
+This partnership led to further work with the West Bank Business Association, and the placement of an Artist Organizer with the People's Center!

 Clinic patients and staff, community members and businesses in Minneapolis’ Cedar-Riverside neighborhood participated in 14 art-making events in summer of 2017.
 Participants visiting the clinic or passing by on the street took time to pause, talk openly about healthcare, make social connections and relieve stress through art creation.
 A part of Springboard's Ready Go collection of mobile art tools, participating art projects included: